- Education and Science»

 Think about what things means in the greater scheme of things.
 How is this going to affect your life?
 Perhaps there’s something you can learn from it?
 This is one area where Mindfulness Meditation is particularly helpful because it gives us the opportunity to acknowledge the present, and see things from a new perspective.

 And the one that I always use: This time next week/month/year (depending on the situation) will I remember this?
 How will I remember it?
 Is it likely to be life changing?
 If it IS life changing, what changes are likely to be for the better?

 Below is a photograph of my daughter on her graduation day.
 Around it I have built in the four benefits of Barbara Fredrickson’s Broaden and Build Theory.

 My daughter was diagnosed as being dyslexic when she was thirteen years old.
 I asked her then how she felt about that diagnosis.
 She said “First I felt a bit disappointed and scared.
 But then I thought that at least it means I’m NOT stupid!”
 She continued to adopt this positive attitude throughout her academic life.
-My daughter went on to achieve an honors degree in history from the prestigious Trinity College, Dublin.
+My daughter went on to achieve an honors BA degree in history from the prestigious Trinity College University, Dublin, Ireland.

 Will YOU try it?

 Would you be willing to try positive thinking for just one week and see how it works?

 Fredickson, B.L., (2001).
 The role of positive emotions in positive psychology: The broaden and build theory of positive emotions.
 American Psychology, 56, 218-226.

 Tugade, M.M., & Fredrickson, B.L.
 (2004).
 Resilient individuals use positive emotions to bounce back from negative emotional experiences.
 Journal of Personality and Social Psychology, 86, 320-333.